murtaza-wani/fit-DNN-convolutional-repo/README.md

 # Source file details

 The core loop is implemented in "main.cpp".
 Parameters are read in from command line (that process is defined in "katana_get_params.hh"), and most of the variables are initialized in "main.cpp".
-Initial weights are either are randomly generated.
+Weights are initialized using Xavier/Glorot initializations.
 The weights are adapted using a gradient descent algorithm.

 The system can be solved for the delay-case as defined in "solve_dde.cpp", or the equivalent deep neural network can be directly simulated with the functions provided in "solve_network.cpp".